 Dog-Friendly Bundaberg: Visiting Bundaberg with a Dog

 There’s more to Bundaberg than Bundaberg Rum.
-As well as a thriving farm gate-to-plate foodie scene and cellar door trail, this area of Queensland is also home to some beautiful stretches of coastline.
+As well as a thriving farm gate-to-plate foodie scene, this area of Queensland is also home to some beautiful stretches of coastline.
 And if you’re visiting with a dog, there’s no shortage of dog-friendly things to do in Bundaberg.
 Read on to find out more about the options available, from beaches to walks to where to stay…

 Dog-Friendly Bundaberg